 It is your responsibility to make sure that your rent is paid regularly on time.

-This applies whether you pay all your rent or whether some is paid through Housing Benefit.
+This applies whether you pay all your rent or whether some is paid through Housing Benefit or Universal Credit.
 You must pay your rent in advance and you can pay weekly, fortnightly, every four weeks or monthly.

 There are 9 easy ways to pay:

 If you have a current bank or building society account, we can arrange for your rent to be paid monthly, directly to us, with a Direct Debit.
-Please call the Customer Service Team on 0115 9166 066 or email email@example.com for a form.
+Please fill out the Direct Debit Form and return it to us.

 For security, you will need to enter a password each time your login.
 Following your payment, you will be given a payment reference and authorisation code.
 Confirmation will also be sent to your e-mail address.